rabi/tools/README.md

 - `data_scraper`: a tool that scrapes jira issues and more to store the collected data in a vector database.
 - `feedback_exporter`: a tool to fetch user feedback from Chainlit DB and write it in to a Google Spreadsheet.
+- `openstack_retriever`: a tool to pull upstream openstack documentation (requires Python 3.11)
+- `osp_doc_scraper`: a tool for turning upstream OSP documentation into vector database.
+Requires documents retrieved by `openstack_retriever`.

 ## Getting Started